 Common Issues with Insurance Settlement Offers in Maryland

-After suffering a serious injury, a victim may seek compensation from the negligent driver that caused the accident.
-For example, if you were involved in a car accident, you may pursue compensation from the insurance company that insures the negligent driver.
-If you are successful when filing a claim against the driver, the insurance company will provide you with compensation for the damage to your vehicle, medical expenses, and other costs incurred due to the accident.
+After suffering a serious injury, a victim may seek compensation from insurance.
+For example, if you were involved in a car accident, you may pursue compensation from the insurance company of the negligent driver.
+If you are successful, the insurance company will provide you with compensation for the damage to your vehicle, medical expenses, and other costs incurred due to the accident.
 However, the settlement offered by an insurance company may not be sufficient for your needs.

-When filing a claim to recover compensation from an insurance company representing a negligent person or entity, it is vital to remember that the insurance company does not have your best interests in mind.
-This means that the insurance company will go to great lengths to diminish the value of your claim for compensation.
+When our Maryland personal injury lawyer help you file a claim to recover compensation from another person’s insurance company, it is vital to remember that the insurance company does not have your best interests in mind.
+The insurance company will go to great lengths to diminish the value of your claim for compensation.
 For example, if you were involved in a slip and fall accident at a hotel, the insurance company that insures the hotel may attempt to assert that the accident was your fault.

 An insurance company may employ a number of tactics to diminish the value of a victim’s claim.
 One tactic is to attempt to place doubt around a victim’s recollection of the accident.
 For example, an insurance claim adjuster may ask an excessive amount of questions with the intent of confusing the victim into making a statement that harms their case.
 That is why it is essential to consult with an experienced attorney that can provide you with guidance during these situations.